dleidert/bde-lock/docs/index.md

 ### Supported languages

-Currently English and German are supported, but [adding translations is quite easy](/translation).
+Currently English and German are supported, but [adding translations is quite easy](./translation).

 ## Usage

 The installer will add a ([localized entry](./translation "Helping translate the bde-lock installer")) `Bitlocker Lock Drive` to the drive context menu.
 The function is only available for unlocked BitLocker encrypted drives except for the system drive.

-Currently English and German are supported, but adding translations is quite easy.

-**Caution:** Since release 0.0.5 the latter is hardcoded to the drive letter found by reading the `%SystemDrive%` environment variable during installation (since release 0.0.5).
+**Caution:** Since release 0.0.5 the system drive letter is hardcoded in the [registry](./registry-keys#hkcrdriveshelllock-bde) to the drive letter found by reading the `%SystemDrive%` environment variable during installation.
 In earlier versions the system drive was wired to the drive letter `C:`.
 A more generic approach is currently on the todo list, see also issue [#1](https://github.com/dleidert/bde-lock/issues/1).

 *image here*